A Chinese Continuous Sign Language Dataset Based on Complex Environments: Dataset and Methodology

 \textbf{1) TFNet:} CSLR involves translating continuous sign language videos into written phrases or spoken language understandable by the general population.
 Let the size of the input continuous sign language video frames be $T$, then the continuous sign language video $V=(x_1,x_2,...,x_T)=\left\{x_t\left|_1^T\in\mathbb{R}^{T\times C\times H\times W}\right.\right\}$, where $x_{t}$ is the image of the t-th frame in the video, $H\times W$ is the dimension of $x_{t}$, and $\text{C}$ is the number of channels.
 In the TFNet model, we first extract frame-level features and then extract time-frequency sequence features.
 Let the frame-level feature extractor be $F_{f}$, yielding the feature representation as follows:

 where $f_{frame}$ is the frame-level feature after extraction, and $C^{\prime}$ is the number of channels after frame-level feature extraction.
-Then, the frame-level feature $f_{frame}$ is input into two branches.
-In one branch, $f_{frame}$ is directly fed into the temporal sequence feature extractor $F_{\mathrm{sequences}_{t}}$.
-In the other branch, $f_{frame}$ is first transformed via discrete Fourier transform to convert the temporal data into frequency domain data, which is then input into the frequency sequence feature extractor $F_{\mathrm{sequences}_f}$.
-The methods used by these two sequence feature extractors are the same (both being 1D CNN + Bi-LSTM), leading to the following:
+Then, the frame level feature $f_{frame}$ is input into the sequence feature extractor, which includes two branch structures: one branch focuses on parsing the dynamic characteristics of sign language actions over time based on time-domain feature sequences; Another branch analyzes the dynamic characteristics of sign language actions over time from a frequency domain perspective based on frequency domain feature sequences.
+This article uses the discrete Fourier transform to transform the eigenvectors into the frequency domain.
+The following is the basic formula of the discrete Fourier transform:

+Among them, $z[n]$ is the input discrete time series, $Z[k]$ is the frequency domain representation of the output, $k=0,1,2,\ldots,N-1$. $j$ is the imaginary unit that satisfies $j^2=-1$. $e^{-j2\pi kn/N}$ is a complex exponential function used to calculate the coefficients of each frequency component.
+Substitute $f_{frame}$ into formula (2) to calculate the frequency domain sequence feature, and let the discrete Fourier transform be $DFT(\cdot)$, then,